 - Researched based methods for teaching vocabulary – Ways to effectively teach Vocabulary

-- Top Ten reasons to not join a homeschool co-op – A funny list of considerations for not joining a co-op
+- Top Ten reasons not to join a homeschool co-op – A funny list of considerations for not joining a co-op

-- How to Homeschool and manage your household – How to homeschool and not have your house falling a part.
+- How to homeschool and manage your household – How to homeschool and not have your house falling a part.

 Dusty @ Beat Of Our Drum